Chashm-e-Afreen/aruuz-gah-backend/README.md

 ---

 <p align="center">
-        An online prosodist for Urdu poetry.
+        An online helper for learners of Urdu prosody.
         <br>
         <a href= "aruuz.rocks/">Aruuz Rocks!</a>
     <br>